Marie Dionne Warwick (born December 12, 1940 in East Orange, New Jersey) is an American pop and contemporary R&B singer.

 - Early-Bird Cameo: She did backing vocals on "Mexican Divorce", a Bacharach song recorded by The Drifters (and the session is where the two first met).

-- Friendship Song: "That's What Friends Are For", about the benefits of friendship, recorded by Warwick, Elton John, Stevie Wonder and Gladys Knight (credited as "Dionne and Friends", and actually a cover of a song originally performed by Rod Stewart on the Night Shift soundtrack).
+- Friendship Song: "That's What Friends Are For", a song about the benefits of friendship, written by Bacharach and Carol Bayer Sager and recorded by Warwick, Elton John, Stevie Wonder and Gladys Knight (credited as "Dionne and Friends", and actually a cover of a song originally performed by Rod Stewart on the Night Shift soundtrack).
 Proceeds from the sales of the single benefited AIDS research.

 - Parody Assistance: Was a fan of Saturday Night Live's "The Dionne Warwick Talk Show", where Ego Nwodim portrays her as a lightly self-absorbed old woman who is clueless about today's pop culture.
 She popped up on the November 6, 2021 version of the skit to be interviewed by her impersonator, even singing a duet with her.